Depression in pregnancy is real. It can start just before pregnancy and can continue up to two years after childbirth.

 On a more practical note, PPD may lead to simple things as infant undernutrition and suboptimal childcare.

-Four-year-old boys whose mothers had been depressed after childbirth lagged 15 points behind on IQ scales, and were still behind at 11 years old.
+Four-year-old boys, whose mothers had been through depression after childbirth, lagged 15 points behind on IQ scales, and were still behind at 11 years old.
 They were also more emotionally and behaviorally disturbed.

 Postnatal Depression In Fathers